ouzoks/ouzoks/README.md

 - 🧠 Understanding and integrating AI-assisted code responsibly

 ### What I have experience with
-- 🔧 Backend development through AI-assisted workflows
+- 🔧 Backend development through workflows
   (familiar with REST APIs, controllers, and data flow in .NET)
 - 📊 Academic NLP & sentiment analysis projects
 - 📄 Working with structured documentation and project-based development